-Now a Booz Allen vice president, I use my decades of intelligence, defense and combatant command experience to help the Department of Homeland Security tackle its most complex issues.
+Now a vice president, I use my decades of intelligence, defense, and combatant command experience to help the Department of Homeland Security tackle its most complex issues.
 I work to lift others up, as well.
 As part of the firm’s Veterans’ Agenda and Executive Sponsor of the Military Spouses’ Forum, I help promote the hiring and support of veterans and military spouses.

 Our ability to connect with others is what sustains us.
 It’s great to be able to give back.

 Cathy Breeze co-leads the firm’s Department of Homeland Security (DHS), civil justice sector, and transportation businesses.
-At DHS, she focuses primarily on U.S. Customs and Border Protection, science & technology, the Transportation Security Administration, U.S. Coast Guard, Undersecretary for Management, and our geospatial business lines.
+At DHS, she focuses primarily on U.S. Customs and Border Protection, science and technology, the Transportation Security Administration, U.S. Coast Guard, Undersecretary for Management, and our geospatial business areas.

-Prior to this role, Cathy was responsible for the combatant command business at U.S. Africa Command, U.S. European Command, U.S. Transportation Command, U.S. Strategic Command, and U.S. Northern Command.
-With more than 33 years of intelligence and Combatant Command experience, Cathy provides deep expertise and insights to our engagements that involve Integrated Air and Missile Defense, space operations, counter-narcotics terrorism, and homeland security/defense.
+Prior to this role, Cathy led the combatant command business at U.S. Africa Command, U.S. European Command, U.S. Transportation Command, U.S. Strategic Command, and U.S. Northern Command.
+With more than 33 years of intelligence and Combatant Command experience, Cathy provides deep expertise and insights to our engagements that involve Integrated Air and Missile Defense, space operations, counter-narcotics terrorism, and homeland security and defense.